young, 1.1 mm

 of this unique dendronotid is extremely long and narrow with

 a single row of widely-spaced bifid cerata on each side.
 The cerata

-split again at the tips.
+split again at the tips in older animals.
 The body and cerata are translucent

 white, dusted with opaque white flecks and the cerata range from cream

 to peach to brown depending on the food source.
 There is a white ring

 base of each ceras where it attaches to the body.
 Unlike most other

 is rarely seen due to its small size and cryptic coloration.
 It has

 been found in moderately protected locations on the undersides of rocks

 from 9-25 m (30-82 ft).
 It reportedly feeds on campanularid hydroids